adedomin/CSC311-game-design/_posts/2015-01-25-Configuring-a-Webserver.md

 The root option sets the directory for which the server looks for the files to serve.
 For instance, if your html is located at /home/website/, set your root to this.

-if you want to rename the file, just use mv and specify a different filename.
+If you want to rename the file, just use mv and specify a different filename.

 To enable this new server, just use the ln command to symbolically link the file to the sites-enabled directory.

 {% highlight bash %}
-ln -s /etc/nginx/sites-available/whatever-you-named-it /etc/nginx/sites-enabled/blah-blah-blah
+ln -s /etc/nginx/sites-available/whatever-you-named-it /etc/nginx/sites-enabled/
 {% endhighlight %}

-that's basically it, just restart nginx and your site should load when you nagivate to it's IP.
+That's basically it, just restart nginx and your site should load when you navigate to it's IP.

-### Next post, setting up PHP on Nginx